martinMarkov13/martinMarkov13/README.md

 <h1 align="center">Hello, I'm Martin Markov and welcome to my GitHub profile 👋 </h1>

 I can say about me that I'm motivated junior JavaScript developer with a strong desire to kickstart my professional career.
 I have experience in creating dynamic and responsive web applications using JavaScript, React, NodeJs, HTML, and CSS.
-I am eager to bring my abilities, teamwork skills, and strong enthusiasm for learning to a collaborative development team amd I'm committed to continuously improving my coding skills and staying updated with the latest industry trends and technologies.
+I am eager to bring my abilities, teamwork skills, and strong enthusiasm for learning to a collaborative development team and I'm committed to continuously improving my coding skills and staying updated with the latest industry trends and technologies.

 ## ☎️ Contacts:
 - 🏠 Sofia, Bulgaria